UIC-CS484/assignment-2---final-project-repository-team27/README.md

 ## Project Details

+#### Twitter API Integration
+This project integrates the Twitter API.
+To use Twitter API,
+1. Create the developer account as described [here](https://developer.twitter.com/en/apply-for-access).
+2. Create project and app in https://developer.twitter.com/
+3. Get the credentials of your Twitter API
+4. Add these credentials in environment.
+You can add values in `env` file and save it as `.env`
+5. Add API token values to `.env` file from the app created in above steps

 #### Unit tests
 Using Jest.js framework the unit tests are implemented in project.
 The `test_modules` directory contains all the test files.
 The `password.test.js` file runs different tests for password validation in file `modules/password_schema.js`